 Materials have been compiled from a number of published ESL and EFL and academic sources and course books.
-A reference list is included in the course plan.

 Organisation and Teaching Strategies

 Lessons have been created using an integrated skills and communicative approach.
 This means students will be expected to participate in class by answering questions, joining in discussions and activities, undertaking group work and individual study outside of class time.